 On June 15, 2006, President Bush signed into law an emergency supplemental appropriation bill, Public Law 109-234.
-Section 7013 of this public law limits salary and bonus compensation for individuals who are paid by funds appropriated to DOLETA and provided to recipients and subrecipients.
+Section 7013 of this public law limits salary and bonus compensation for individuals who are paid by funds appropriated to DOL ETA and provided to recipients and subrecipients.
 Specifically, Section 7013 states:

-"None of the funds appropriated in Public Law 109-149 or prior Acts under the heading 'Employment and Training' that are available for expenditure on or after the date of enactment of this section shall be used by a recipient or subrecipient of such funds to pay the salary and bonuses of an individual, either as direct costs or indirect costs, at a rate in excess of Executive Level II, except as provided for under section 101 of Public Law 109-149.
-This limitation shall not apply to vendors providing goods and services as defined in OMB Circular A-133.
+"None of the funds appropriated in Public Law 109-149 or prior acts under the heading 'Employment and Training' that are available for expenditure on or after the date of enactment of this section shall be used by a recipient or subrecipient of such funds to pay the salary and bonuses of an individual, either as direct costs or indirect costs, at a rate in excess of Executive Level II, except as provided for under section 101 of Public Law 109-149.

+This limit shall not apply to vendors providing goods and services as defined in OMB Circular A-133.
 Where States are recipients of such funds, States may establish a lower limit for salaries and bonuses of those receiving salaries and bonuses from subrecipients of such funds, taking into account factors including the relative cost-of-living in the State, the compensation levels for comparable State or local government employees, and the size of the organizations that administer the Federal programs involved including Employment and Training Administration programs."

-Subsequently, on August 15, 2006, the DOLETA issued TEGL 05-06.
-The State of CA Employment Development Department (EDD) also issues a directive every year, the latest of which is WSD 21-02, issued on August 16, 2021, applicable for 2021.
+Subsequently, on August 15, 2006, the DOL ETA issued TEGL 05-06.
+The State of CA Employment Development Department (EDD) also issues a directive every year, the latest of which is WSD 21-07, issued on June 23, 2022, applicable for 2022.
 These directives inform states and other DOLETA-funded recipients and subrecipients of limitations on salary and bonus payments, the programs affected by this provision, effective dates and funding cycles, covered individuals and transactions, application of the limitation, and related grant and contract modifications.

 Public Law 109-234 sets the limit on salary and bonus compensation at a rate equivalent to no more than an Executive Level II.
-A salary table providing this rate is listed on the Federal Office of Personnel Management website, under "Policy, Pay and Leave" (https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
+A salary table providing this rate is listed on the federal Office of Personal Management website, under Policy, Data, Oversight "Pay and Leave" Executive Order for 2023 Pay Schedules .
 These levels are adjusted annually.
-The levels for 2021 and the last two years are as follows:
+The levels for 2023 and the last two years are as follows:

-Year Limit Effective Date

-2020 \$197,300 January 1, 2020
+YEAR LIMIT EFFECTIVE DATE

-2021 \$199,300 January 1, 2021
+2021 \$ 199,300 January 1, 2021

-2022 \$203,700 January 1, 2022
+2022 \$ 203,700 January 1, 2022

+2023 \$ 212,100 January 1, 2023